-If user equipment is connected (via Ethernet and/or Wireless LAN), the lower line will display "ADDR:" plus the last octet of the IP address of the currently selected user terminal (the currently selected terminal's data connection rate is shown on the upper line, if connected).
-If multiple devices are attached, you can "walk through" the others by consecutively pressing the User button - this means you can set-up/tear-down individual PDP contexts for each connected device directly from the front panel (no need to use the Web UI).
+If user equipment is connected (via Ethernet or Wireless LAN), the lower line will display "ADDR:" plus the last octet of the IP address of the currently selected user terminal.
+If multiple devices are attached, you can select the others by pressing the user button.

-The signal quality is shown as a number in the right corner of the lower line; typical values in idle mode are 56 to 61.
+The signal quality is shown as a number in the right corner of the lower line; typical values in idle mode are 53 to 58.